 We have hundreds of properties throughout Scotland that are perfectly placed for some of Scotland's best walks and many walks can be taken straight from the front door, covering all sorts of terrain; moorland walks, mountain walks, forest walks, loch side walks and coastal walks; the choice is yours.

-Walking is a great way to really get to know the local area; its history and heritage, local wildlife, landmarks, places to eat and drink and these days it’s easy to check out good local walks on the internet; we have included some useful links from this website to help you plan your walks.
+Walking is a great way to really get to know the local area; its history and heritage, local wildlife, landmarks, places to eat and drink.
+These days it's easy to check out good local walks on the internet, so we have included some useful links from this website to help you plan your walks.

 A lot of our customers look forward to enjoying the great Scottish landscape and scenery by getting out and about with family, friends and pets, whether it's a half hour stroll or 8 hour hike and you may not necessarily need to take a car to get to the start of your walk as some walks will be conveniently close to your accommodation or you could even check out the local bus or train timetables?

 Walking is a great way to get the kids active on holiday and to introduce them to nature and the environment.
 The walks needn't be long and you can make it a fun adventure, maybe take a picnic, stop for an ice cream or visit a famous landmark.

 All of Scotland's mountains above 3,000 feet are known as Munros; some 236 peaks in total and they provide some of the most spectacular and challenging walks in the country.
 However due to their elevation these are best tackled in the spring and summer.
 Only experienced, fit and well equipped walkers should attempt them in the winter.

 Many walks will follow well marked trails that require little specialist equipment or experience, simply a good pair of boots will often do, but if you plan to undertake longer distance hillside or mountain walks good preparation, planning and equipment is essential and always check the weather forecast before you set out.